Neuroevolution in Games: State of the Art and Open Challenges: Neuroevolution

 \subsubsection{Record-beating performance}

-For some problems, neuroevolution simply provides the best performance in competition with other learning methods.
+For some problems, neuroevolution simply provides the best performance in competition with other learning methods (``performance'' is of course defined differently for different problems).
 This goes for example for various versions of pole balancing, a classic reinforcement learning problem, where the CoSyNE neuroevolution method convincingly beat all other methods for most problem parameters~\cite{gomez2008accelerated}.
+In particular, it found solutions to the problem using fewer tries than any other algorithm.
 The best performance on the Keepaway Soccer problem, another popular reinforcement learning benchmark, is also exhibited by a neuroevolution method~\cite{verbancsics2010evolving}.
 Neuroevolution can also perform very well on supervised learning tasks, as demonstrated by the performance of Evolino on several sequence prediction problems~\cite{schmidhuber2007training}.
-In game domains, the winners of several game-based AI competitions are partly based on neuroevolution -- see for example the winners of the recent 2k BotPrize~\cite{schrum:cig11competition,schrum2012human} and Simulated Car Racing Championship~\cite{butz2009optimized}.
+Here, a combination of neuroevolution and simple linear fitting could predict complex time-varying functions with lower error than any other method.
+In game domains, the winners of several game-based AI competitions are partly based on neuroevolution -- see for example the winners of the recent 2K BotPrize~\cite{schrum:cig11competition,schrum2012human} and Simulated Car Racing Championship~\cite{butz2009optimized}.